-The Clinical Scientist/Medical Director (CS/MD) will report to the VP of Clinical Development in the Clinical group and help drive the development of one or more molecules from pre-phase 1 through global registration.
+The Medical Director (MD) will report to the VP of Clinical Development in the Clinical group and help drive the development of one or more molecules from pre-phase 1 through global registration.

 Duties & Responsibilities: